 The artifact collections were started in the early 1960s and have increased to over 30,000 items consisting of trophies, helmets, playing equipment, game and record balls, jerseys, sweaters, jackets, flags, banners, photographs, films and videos.
 The collections from a major part of the on-site and off-site exhibitions, and are used extensively as part of the education programs to teach visitors about the history of Canadian Football.

-The Canadian Football Hall of Fame and Museum operates as a non-profit registered charity and has a full-time staff compliment of two with over 70 volunteers.
+The Canadian Football Hall of Fame and Museum operates as a non-profit registered charity.